OXOYO/bookmark2md/README.md

 # bookmark2md

-    A script for converting Chrome bookmarks to Markdown files
+    Convert chrome bookmarks to md files and push them to GitHub repository.

 ## Use script